Teams & Activities

 Three award level Duke of Edinburgh pins are available.
 Only the highest-level award attained is worn on the front left pocket of the uniform tunic.

-Improvisation and Effective Speaking (OPI: TBC)
+Effective Speaking (Virtual) (OPI: Lt Penney)

 Develop communication skills and prepare for the regional competition.